 Please note: In order to receive an admission ticket, all fees must be paid.
-In order to receive an e-ticket, all fees must be paid and candidates must have a current e-mail address on file.
-Only candidates with an admission ticket and acceptable form of government-issued ID will be admitted to take the exam, and the name on the admission ticket must match the name on the government-issued ID.
-The hard copy admission ticket or print out of the e-ticket is valid for admission into the exam.
-If a candidate’s mailing and/or e-mail address changes, he/she should update his/her profile on the ISACA web site or contact email@example.com.
+Admission tickets are sent via email to the e-mail address on file.
+Only candidates with an admission ticket and acceptable form of government issued ID will be admitted to take the exam and the name on your admission ticket must match the name on your government issued ID.
+Either the print out of the eTicket, or download version, is valid for admission into the exam.
+If a candidate’s e-mail address changes, he/she should update his/her profile on the ISACA web site or contact firstname.lastname@example.org.

 Candidates must locate and note the specific registration and exam time on their admission ticket.
 No candidate will be admitted to the test center once the chief examiner begins reading the oral instructions, approximately 30 minutes before the exam begins.
-Any candidate who arrives after the oral instructions have begun will not be allowed to sit for the exam and will forfeit his/her registration fee.
-A candidate can use his/her admission ticket only at the designated test center on his/her admission ticket.
+Any candidate who arrives after the oral instructions have begun will not be allowed to sit for the exam and will forfeit their registration fee.
+Candidates can use his/her admission ticket only at the designated test center on his/her admission ticket.

 Candidates will be admitted to the test center only if they have a valid admission ticket and an acceptable form of identification (ID).
 This photo ID must be a current and original government-issued identification that contains both candidate’s name as it appears on the admission ticket and the candidate’s photograph.
 The information on the ID cannot be handwritten.
 All of these characteristics must be demonstrated by the single piece of ID provided.
 Examples include, but are not limited to, a passport, driver’s license, military ID, state ID, green card and national ID.
 Any candidate who does not provide an acceptable form of ID will not be allowed to sit for the exam and will forfeit his/her registration fee.
 IDs will be checked during the exam.

-Any candidate who has not received his/her admission ticket by 1 June for the June exam and 1 December for the December exam, should contact the ISACA certification department immediately at firstname.lastname@example.org or via phone at +1.847.660.5660.
+Any candidate who has not received his/her admission ticket by 1 June for the June exam, by 15 August for the September exam, or 1 December for the December exam, should contact the ISACA certification department immediately at email@example.com or via phone at +1.847.660.5660.

-No food or drinks are allowed at any exam site, unless special arrangements have been made in advance.
-Please refer to “Special Arrangements” in the CGEIT Bulletin of Information.
+No food or drinks are allowed at any exam site, unless special arrangements have been made in advance by set deadline.
+Please refer to “Special Accommodations” in the ISACA Exam Candidate Information Guide.

 Observe the Test Center’s Rules